-- f) Documentation - (1) Complete Section One of the Patient-Initiated Refusal of EMS form, documenting the patient's medical decision-making capability and any "At-Risk" criteria. - (2) Complete Section Two, which documents clinician assessment and actions. - (3) Following patient counseling and Base Station hospital consultation, when indicated, complete Section Three: Initial Disposition, Interventions, and Final Disposition. - (4) Have the patient and witness sign the refusal statement as determined by your jurisdiction. - (5) Document your assessment, the care provided, elements of the refusal, medical decision-making capability, and "At-Risk" criteria on the jurisdictional form. - (6) Submit copies of the Patient-Initiated Refusal of EMS form and the documentation form to the EMS Supervisor. - (7) If the patient/authorized decision maker refuses to sign the refusal statement: - (a) Contact a supervisor. - (b) Explain the need for a signature and again attempt to have the patient sign the refusal statement. - (c) If not already done, have a witness sign the refusal statement. - (d) Transmit the patient's unwillingness to sign the refusal statement on a recorded channel and document all steps taken to convince patient to sign.
+- f) Documentation - (1) Complete Section One of the Patient-Initiated Refusal of EMS form, documenting the patient's medical decision-making capability and any "At-Risk" criteria. - (2) Complete Section Two, which documents clinician assessment and actions. - (3) Following patient counseling and Base Station hospital consultation, when indicated, complete Section Three: Initial Disposition, Interventions, and Final Disposition. - (4) Document your assessment, the care provided, elements of the refusal, medical decision-making capability, and "At-Risk" criteria in the eMEDS[®] report.
+Request that the patient and a witness sign the eMEDS[®] report to indicate refusal of treatment and/or transport. - (5) If the patient/authorized decision maker refuses to sign the refusal statement: - (a) Contact a supervisor. - (b) Explain the need for a signature and again attempt to have the patient sign the refusal statement. - (c) If not already done, have a witness sign the refusal statement. - (d) Transmit the patient's unwillingness to sign the refusal statement on a recorded channel and document all steps taken to convince patient to sign.